aniellodesanto/aniellodesanto.github.io/about.md

 My research lies at the intersection between computational, theoretical, and experimental linguistics.
 Essentially, I believe that language as a cognitive faculty can be characterized in fundamentally computational terms.
 My work pivots around three central questions: What are the representational primitives underlying the language system?
 What are the essential computational processes of language processing?
 How do these components interact with core cognitive resources like memory?
-These questions are deeply connected with my interest in theory building and evaluation, both in linguistics and in cognyouitive science broadly.
+These questions are deeply connected with my interest in theory building and evaluation, both in linguistics and in cognitive science broadly.
 I approach these issues by drawing from different areas of theoretical computer science (formal languages, parsing theory, computational complexity theory), linguistic theory, and experimental methods.
 This perspective is multi-disciplinary at its core, and has allowed me to work on a variety of topics spanning phonology, morphology, semantics, (generative) syntax, and sentence processing.
 </p>